HIVE-ResearchGroup/OpenXR_Varjo_Template/README.md

 ## Introduction
 This project focuses on combining two workflows (OpenXR and Varjo SDK) into one project and making it easy to switch between those two headset just as by ticking two checkboxes.
 It features:
+- OpenXR Rig
   - Direct- and rayinteractors (for interacting with far away objects as well as grabbing objects),
   - Teleportation
   - Ultraleap Handtracking support
   - Automatic controller disabling/activating
 - ARobjects/VRobjects toggling (by using layers)
 - The new [Unity XRI](https://docs.unity3d.com/Manual/xr_input.html) (as well as demo scripts),
 - Varjo features (AR mode, environment reflections)